ibm-cloud-docs/track-spend-with-cloudability/plan.md

 ### Required policies
 {: #required-policies}

-Add the access policies to an [access group](/docs/account?topic=account-groups) rather than directly adding the policies to your DA operator (trusted profile, user, or service ID.).
+Add the access policies to an [access group](/docs/account?topic=account-groups) rather than directly adding the policies to your deployable architecture operator (trusted profile, user, or service ID.).
 {: recommend}

-The following access policies are necessary to run the DA.
+The following access policies are necessary to run the deployable architecture.

 | Service | Platform Roles | Service Roles | Reason |
 |------|-------------|------|---------|